kehantan/labbook/docs/computational/openbabel.rst

     ``obabel -i <type of input file> <name of input file> -o <type of output file> -O <name of output file> [options]``

-For example,
+For example, to convert a pdb file into a mol2 file:

     ``obabel -i pdb ligand.pdb -o mol2 -O ligand.mol2``

 Sometimes when you download a ligand file in sdf format, it does have 3D coordinates.
-You can do
+You can use the ``--gen3d`` option to generate a pdb file with 3D coordinates

     ``obabel -i sdf ligand.sdf -o pdb -O ligand.pdb --gen3d``

-to generate a pdb file with 3D coordinates